-So if you have concerns about some of the traditional teachings of the mainstream churches or have concerns about some of the more unusual teachings of other denominations, such as the World-Wide Church of God, the Seventh-Day Adventists, Pentecostalism, the Christadelphians, or the Jehovah’s Witnesses etc., then this website may be helpful to you.
-The approach to Bible study taken by members of the above fellowships is that of the standard historical-grammatical method along with analysis of the many helpful works of the professional scholars.
+So if you have concerns about some of the traditional teachings or have concerns about some of the more unusual teachings that are taught, then this website may be helpful to you.
+The approach to Bible study taken by members of the Restoration Movement is that of the standard historical-grammatical method along with analysis of the many helpful works of the professional scholars.

 These study papers are the result of 13 years of full-time research and preparation up to 2016.
 Their presentation is with as much Scripture as is reasonably possible as well as with the minimal of personal commentary.
 Naturally there are times when there will be further reasoning on these issues and more background information must be given.
 This comes primarily from up-to-date Bible commentaries, Bible encyclopaedias and Greek/English and Hebrew/English lexicons and grammars as well as reasoning on the combined details of the Scriptures.

-In focusing on the beliefs of various denominations, the aim is to reveal what is the actual biblical teaching.
-In other words, the revealing of error is so that truth becomes evident.
+In focusing on certain beliefs, the aim is to reveal what is the actual biblical teaching.
+In other words, the revealing of error is so that truth may become evident.

-If we have stated anything that is factually incorrect, especially concerning the beliefs of other Christian groups, we would appreciate your comments via e-mail.
+If we have stated anything that is factually incorrect, we would appreciate your comments via e-mail.
 We also welcome constructive discussions with Bible-believers in a respectful manner on any of these subjects and issues.
 This is because we recognize that it would be arrogant to claim that the results of our research are correct in all areas.

 Our Fundamental beliefs are that: